kevink-IAM/IAM-Analyst-Portfolio/README.md

 ---

 ## Project 1: Entra ID Governance

+This project simulates an enterprise governance cleanup in Microsoft Entra ID, focusing on removing risky direct administrative roles and enforcing a standardized, PIM-ready access model.

 **Goal:** Clean up security vulnerabilities by removing direct administrative role assignments and implementing a standardized, group-based access model in Entra ID.